sfc-aqua/quisp/doc/Build_on_docker.md

 ## Easier way (Beta)

-This is just a beta version.
-If it's not working properly, please tell us as an issue.
-If you can't build with this process, please refer latter part.
+This is just a beta version of a newer, more automated (and hopefully more robust) installation process.
+If it doesn't work properly for you, please open an issue on Github and/or contact us via Slack.
+You can also skip down lower in this file for the older, manual installation instructions.

 1. Open your terminal and run